50 years, 50 films: Taste of Cherry (1997)

 As our journey through the last half century continues, we encounter a high point for the new Iranian cinema

 One never quite knows where the next wave of great cinema is coming from.
-In the middle of the last century, works by Kenji Mizoguchi, Yasujirō Ozu and Akia Kurosawa caused western critics to take belated notice of Japan.
-A surge by Wim Wenders, Werner Herzog and Rainer Werner Fassbinder in the mid-1970s drew more attention towards German century than had been generated in nearly 50 years.
+In the middle of the last century, works by Kenji Mizoguchi, Yasujirō Ozu and Akira Kurosawa caused western critics to take belated notice of Japan.
+A surge by Wim Wenders, Werner Herzog and Rainer Werner Fassbinder in the mid-1970s drew more attention towards German cinema than had been generated in nearly 50 years.
 Who reckoned on the boom in Romanian cinema that we have been enjoying since the start of the century?

 The most unexpected national cinematic renaissance of all, however, came, surely, from Iran in the early 1990s.
 Suddenly, such directors as Abbas Kiarostami, Jafar Panahi, Mohsen Makhmalbaf and Samira Makhmalbaf were making noise at festivals throughout the world.
 The movement did not, presumably, altogether surprise Iranians or foreigners who had been paying attention.
 After all, Iran had its own new wave in the 1960s.
 But many assumed that, following the Iranian revolution, such innovation had been shut down.

 As often happens in such societies, artists learned to express themselves obliquely.
 Many of the new generation began, for instance, by making deceptively simple films for and about children.
 Abbas Kiarostami, the most famous of the newer wave film-makers, took just such a route to highbrow celebrity.
 Then odd pictures such as Close-Up (1990) and Through the Olive Trees (1994) began nudging him towards modern-great status.
 The final seal of approval for Kiarostami (and modern Iranian cinema) came when Taste of Cherry won the Palme d’Or at Cannes in 1997.